 You’ll need food at some point, and that should mean classic British dishes with a view.
 The Rooftop Restaurant, on the third floor of the Royal Shakespeare Theatre, has both those things.
 Grab a spot overlooking the River Avon and order a platter of fine British cheeses — not complete without the homemade chutney and cheese biscuits — or go pinkies-up with a traditional English afternoon tea (black tea with a dash of milk, accompanied by scones served with clotted cream and jam).
 Otherwise, nosh on a pre-show traditional English Roast from Moon’s and finish the night in the “secret courtyard” of The One Elm.

-Pro tip: Time your trip right, and you can hit Stratford-upon-Avon’s famous River Festival (June 30 – July 1, 2018).
+Pro tip: Time your trip right, and you can hit Stratford-upon-Avon’s famous River Festival (typically held late June / early July).
 You’ll join 70,000+ others in reveling in the best of English food, music, entertainment, and — of course — boats.
 To top it off, the event is totally free.

 This area isn’t just about history and literature — it’s about getting a taste of authentic England, too.
 You’ll find it in Warwick, a historic market town full of cozy pubs, independent boutiques, and traditional shops.
 Most notably, it’s also the home of Warwick Castle, a medieval fortress that’s withstood the test of time for over 1,100 years (dating back to 914 AD, if you want to get precise).
 If you visit during the summer, make sure to attend one of the local jousting tournaments (yep, you heard right).